To each and every American citizen,

 Uknown

 It is helpful to simplify our government into basic inputs and outputs.
 Money comes in through taxation and goes out in various ways.
 Using this elementary framework, we can comprehend how a superorganism as complicated and colossal as the US government works.
 The first question we must ask is related to tax inputs: how do we decide what our taxes are?
-The second question is equally simple: how do we spend the money taxes generate?
-But while these are simple questions to ask, they are infinitely complex to answer.
+The second question is equally simple: how do we spend the money our taxes generate?
+But while these are simple questions to ask, they are incredibly complex to answer.
 This essay attempts to structure basic responses to those two questions, providing us with a unifying blueprint, which our foremost experts and the American People can refine and build around.

 "The care of human life and happiness... is the only legitimate object of good government."